 Founder of Jolly Reading

 Dr. Susan Whittaker, founder of Jolly Reading, worked in the Illinois Public School system for 16 years.
 As an early childhood specialist for 8 years, she worked with children with disabilities ranging from mild speech and language delays to severe handicapping conditions.
 For the remaining 8 years, Susan taught kindergarten in classes that included a strong emphasis on English language learners as well as inclusive children with special needs.
-Susan is currently working as a Curriculum Leader in English/Literacy and Assistant Team Leader in the Autism Provision at an SEN school in Slough, UK.
+In 2013, Susan joined an SEN school in Slough, UK where she became the Department Head in the Autism Provision and the Curriculum Leader in English/Literacy.
+Susan is currently a Principal in a school for autism, in New York, servicing early intervention through age 21.

 Susan possesses a Bachelor of Arts (BA) in English from Brock University, St. Catharines, Ontario; a Masters in Teaching (MAT) from National Louis University, Chicago, Illinois; A Teaching English as a Foreign Language (TEFL) Certification from the University of Toronto (Teaching English to Arabic Speakers and Teaching Business English) and, a Doctor of Education (EdD) from Aurora University, Aurora, Illinois.
 Her dissertation entitled “Response to Intervention (RtI) – Effectiveness in Kindergarten Reading Achievement” was completed in May, 2013.
 Susan was a speaker at the annual dissertation conference at Aurora University in September, 2012 as well as a speaker at the 2014 Jolly Phonics Conference – “U.S. Research in Synthetic Phonics”.